 Using the American Heart Association’s Financial Cost of Smoking Calculator, a pack-a-day smoker could save $240 a month on a box of $8 cigarettes.
 Increase that to six weeks, and you’ve got a $300 savings that’s easy on the bank account and the respiratory system, too.

-To recap, $600 + $300 + $300 is $1,200 saved over the six weeks of Lent.
+To recap, giving up the above three vices would save you $1,200 over the six weeks of Lent.
 Can’t think of any more bad habits?
-The sweet-toothed with an affection for cake and chips can easily save $100 on junk food; and chronic gamblers can lose a small fortune playing the casino tables.
+The sweet-toothed with an affection for cake and chips can easily save $100 on junk food; and chronic gamblers can save a small fortune by forgoing the casino tables.

 What can you use the money on?
 Sign up for a gym membership, lose weight and get yourself in shape.
 Travel somewhere you’ve never been before.
 Get your debt in order.
 Or, best yet, invest your savings — just because the money is there doesn’t mean it has to be spent.

 Starting Lent off right by curbing your bad habits on Ash Wednesday can save you more money than you think.
-You might not miss your vices one bit!
-Turning over a new personal and financial leaf can lead to major changes that can, and should, last the rest of your life.
+You might not miss your vices one bit when the six weeks are up.
+Turning over a new personal, and financial, leaf can lead to major changes that can, and should, last the rest of your life.

 It will prove, once and for all, that your new motto goes something like, “The road of good habits leads to the palace of financial wealth.”